DevSchretl/microGPT/README.md

 The pretrained **GPT-3 Base** scores highest on the benchmark.
-Few-shot demos and chat fine-tuning don't help the HellaSwag number, but **GPT-3 Chat** gives by far the most natural conversational replies — with a couple of few-shot demos it stays concise instead of rambling.
+Few-shot demos and chat fine-tuning don't help the HellaSwag number, but **GPT-3 Chat** gives by far the most natural conversational replies, especially with a couple of few-shot demos.
 Try it in the [live demo](https://devschretl-microgpt.hf.space/).

 ## Layout